-For the purposes of this application, each county may request the maximum amount of funding available in FY 2022-23 as shown in Table I. Subject to future appropriations, an application for FY 2023-24 funding will be made available on the BSCC website.
-FY 2023-24 funding will be calculated based on the county's share of the total adult population.
+For the purposes of this application, each county may request the maximum amount of funding available in FY 2023-24 as shown in Table I.

-Funding Requirements for Existing Awardees
+Funding Requirements for Existing Grantees

-Existing awardees are eligible to receive an FY 2022-23 award if all conditions listed below are met:
+Existing grantees are eligible to receive an FY 2023-24 award if all conditions listed below are met:

-- 1. Public Defense Pilot Program Application Packet submitted. - Public Defense Pilot Program Budget reflects the full county allocation in Table 1. - 3.
-Submit a Governing Board Resolution if the original Resolution provided to the BSCC did not cover the full award period (March 1, 2022 to March 1, 2025).
-Please contact your BSCC Field Representative for additional information. - 4.
-All invoices, progress reports, and required reports must be current to receive FY 2022-23 funds.
+- 1. Public Defense Pilot Program Application Packet submitted. - 2.
+Public Defense Pilot Program Budget reflects the full county allocation in Table 1. - Governing Board Resolution submitted if the original Resolution provided to the BSCC did not cover the full award period (March 1, 2022 to March 1, 2025).
+Please contact your BSCC Field Representative for additional information. - All invoices, progress reports, and required reports must be current to receive FY 2023-24 funds.
 Please contact your BSCC Field Representative for additional information.